Albert Marco: Ship Cafe shooting

-On the evening of June 27, 1928, Marco was welcomed to the Ship Cafe in Venice, California by restauranteur and retired boxer Tommy Jacobs.
+On the evening of June 27, 1928, Marco was welcomed to the Ship Cafe in Venice, California, by restauranteur and retired boxer Tommy Jacobs.
 Marco was in the company of three friends.
 As the party continued, "Marco became embroiled in an argument with other customers that escalated into fist fighting.
 Outnumbered, the gangster reached for his gun and fired.
 Two men were wounded."
 According to one history, "the testimony of witnesses at the cafe presents a sketch of Marco's less-than-sophisticated personality.
-According to one witness—a friend of one of the men who was shot, the trouble started after Marco approached him and made a derogatory comment about his dancing partner, implying she was a prostitute".
+According to one witness—a friend of one of the men who was shot—the trouble started after Marco approached him and made a derogatory comment about his dancing partner, implying she was a prostitute".
 As told by the writers of "The Lid Off Los Angeles" series published in Liberty magazine in 1939, "Marco insulted a woman one night in the Ship Café in Venice, California.
 The woman's escort invited him into the men's room for the announced purpose of beating his ugly face in, Marco, a big man, accepted and took an awful beating before two of his henchmen rescued him.
 They knocked his opponent to the floor.
 Marco drew a gun and put a bullet into the helpless man."
-In the wee hours of June 28, Marco was arrested by officer John Brunty, and eventually put on trial for assault with a deadly weapon in the shooting of Dominick Conterno and Harry Judson.
+Early in the morning of June 28, Marco was arrested by officer John Brunty, and eventually put on trial for assault with a deadly weapon in the shooting of Dominick Conterno and Harry Judson.
 Marco was not an ideal witness in his own defense, as evidenced by attorney Dave Clark's cross-examination of him:

 Clark: "Did you fire the shots?"